How to Select a Massage Therapy School near Springfield OR

-Picking the right massage therapy school near Sheridan OR is an important first step to beginning a rewarding first or second career as a massage therapist.
+Choosing the right massage therapy school near Springfield OR is an important first step to beginning a rewarding first or second career as a massage therapist.
 After all, who wouldn’t want to work in an occupation where the sole purpose is to help people feel and function better?
 Massage therapists can work in a wide variety of locations, including hospitals, day spas, health clubs and even aboard cruise ships!
 But before starting a career in this specialty of holistic healthcare, receiving the proper training and licensing is a must.
 And keep in mind that not all massage therapy programs are alike.
 When making your evaluations, it’s important that you look at all aspects of the schools you are considering and not just the cost or convenience of the locations.
 We will provide some basic tips that you should incorporate into your due diligence process when selecting a massage therapist school.

 What is a Massage Therapist?

 As mentioned in the introduction, massage therapy is a holistic form of healthcare that helps people feel and function better.
 The massage therapist manipulates skin, muscles and tissue to reduce stress and relieve tension and pain in their patients.
-Swedish, or Classic Massage, is the type of massage that most people think of when discussing massage therapy, and most massage therapy schools near Sheridan OR teach it as their primary form of massage.
+Swedish, or Classic Massage, is the type of massage that most people think of when discussing massage therapy, and most massage therapy schools near Springfield OR teach it as their primary form of massage.
 However, there are many other types of massage that programs may or may not include within their course of instruction.
 Following are just a few examples.

 - Neuromuscular Therapy Massage